Blackley: History

 The hamlet of Blackley was mentioned in the Domesday Book.
-The name derives from the Anglo-Saxon Blæclēah = "dark wood" or "dark clearing".
-In the 13th and 14th centuries Blackley was referred to as Blakeley or Blakelegh.
-By the Middle Ages, Blackley had become a park belonging to the lords of Manchester.'
+The name derives from the Anglo-Saxon Blæclēah, which means "dark wood" or "dark clearing".
+In the 13th and 14th centuries, Blackley was referred to as Blakeley or Blakelegh.
+By the Middle Ages, Blackley had become a park belonging to the lords of Manchester.

 Its value in 1282 was recorded as £6 13s 4d, a sum approximately equivalent in buying power to £333,500 today.
 The lords of Manchester leased the land from time to time.
 In 1473, John Byron held the leases on Blackley village, Blackley field and Pillingworth fields at an annual rent of £33 6s 8d.

-The Byron family continued to hold the land until the beginning of the 17th century when Blackley was sold in parcels to a number of landowners.
+The Byron family continued to hold the land until the beginning of the 17th century, when Blackley was sold in parcels to a number of landowners.
 By the middle of the 17th century, Blackley was a rural village of just 107 inhabitants.

 There was gradual residential development in the 1930s to 1960s, where most farmland was built upon.

-Today, only pockets of the suburb are undeveloped green space, with farmland remaining close to the Manchester Ring Motorway.
+Today, only pockets of the suburb are undeveloped green space, with farmland remaining close to the M60 motorway.

 Blackley has an important history in the chemical industry, starting with the Borelle Dyeworks founded by Angel Raphael Louis Delaunay in 1785 and run by ICI, who expanded it as a research centre for chemicals and pharmaceuticals.
 There were several other dye and chemical works.
 Connolly's Ltd made telecommunication cabling, later becoming part of BICC.